 You must be the role model that you want others to grow into.
 As Mahatma Gandhi said, “We must become the change we want to see.”

 Develop morale and esprit de corps

 Esprit de corps means team spirit — it is defined as the spirit of the organization or collective body (in French it literally means “spirit of the body”).
 It is the consciousness of the organization that allows the people within it to identify with and feel a part of.
 Is your workplace a place where people cannot wait to get away from; or is it a place that people enjoy spending a part of their lives?

 Allow your team to be part of the planning and problem solving process

-This helps with their development and allows you to coach them.
+This helps with their development and also allows you to coach them to greater things.
 Secondly, it motivates them — people who are part of the decision making process become the owners of it, thus it gives them a personal interest in seeing the plan succeed.
 Thirdly, communication is clearer as everyone has a better understanding of what role they must play as part of the team.
 Next, it creates an open trusting communication bond.
 They are no longer just the doers for the organization — they are now part of it!
 Finally, recognition and appreciation from a respected leader are powerful motivators.

 Look out for your team